matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then, at 175 billion parameters, things like [amateur chess playing](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [UI programming](https://twitter.com/sharifshameem/status/1284095222939451393)...

-If this scalability holds for text, why won't it hold for other domains as well?
+If scalability has been holding so far in deep learning (in computer vision, game playing, and especially NLP), it seems likely to keep holding.
-It's just more big networks trained on more big data (pretty much).
+Just more big networks trained on more big data.
-If that recipe *wasn't* going to work, I think we would have seen it *not working* by now.
+If that recipe wasn't going to work, I think we would have seen it *not working* by now.
 Current language models are still limited, of course.
 There are many more issues to fix and details to get right in text and other domains, but it seems like we're just getting started here with massively scaled models.

-So... just as GPT3 picks up on grammar, sentiment, and so on, in order to better predict the next word, a future video-based GPT-X model will learn accurate physics to better predict the next frame.
+Just as GPT3 picks up on grammar, sentiment, and so on, in order to better predict the next word, a future video-based GPT-X model is going to be able to learn accurate physics to better predict the next frame.
-It will probably take a specialized effort beyond the `master` branch model.
+It will probably take a specialized effort beyond the vanilla video prediction model.
-But certainly with enough "physics specific" data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
+But certainly with enough physics specific data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at *physical* prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-Physicsal simulation will be a single narrow use of gigantic video models.
+And to be clear, physicsal simulation will just be a single narrow use of gigantic video prediction models.
-AI generated video content and VR environments, for example, are going to be huge.
+AI generated video content and VR environments, for example, are going to be huge, I'm guessing.
-There will be plenty of incentive to develop large generative video models outside of physics prediction.
+There'll be plenty of incentive to develop large generative video models outside of physics prediction.
 </span>